kevinrichey/vim/README.md

 I've been using Vim as my personal code and note taking editor for about 15 years or so.
 I lost count.
-I remember a coworker friend at SunGard Financial Services (two jobs ago) recommending GVim for [Windows].
+I remember a coworker friend at SunGard Financial Services (two jobs ago) recommending GVim for [Windows](#windows).
 GVim is a nice introduction to using Vim because many of the most common commands are accesible through a GUI menu.
 As I gradually learned to use the Vim command and input modes, I stopped using the menus.

 After all that time, I am still far from an expert Vim user, and I'm constantly learning more.
 Vim has a very steep learning curve, and it's so huge that I'll never know everything about it.